minunayak/hello-world/README.md

 A new repository
 hello people!!

-I am new to the world of coding and really enjoing learmig it.
+I am new to the world of coding and really enjoing learning it.